nhsd-exeter/dos-postcode-api/README.md

 Include an image of the [C4 model](https://c4model.com/) Component diagram exported as a `.png` file from the draw.io application.

 <img src="./documentation/diagrams/C4model-Component.png" width="1024" /><br /><br />

-#### Processes and Data Flow

-Include an image of the Processes and Data Flow diagram

 #### Infrastructure